ansible/awx/docs/capacity.md

 ### Selecting the Right Capacity

-Selecting between a memory-focused capacity algorithm and a CPU-focused capacity for your Tower use means you'll be selecting between a minimum and maximum value.
+Selecting between a memory-focused capacity algorithm and a CPU-focused capacity for your AWX use means you'll be selecting between a minimum and maximum value.
 In the above examples, the CPU capacity would allow a maximum of 16 forks while the Memory capacity would allow 20.
 For some systems, the disparity between these can be large and oftentimes you may want to have a balance between these two.